Decentralized Sporadic Federated Learning: A Unified Algorithmic Framework with Convergence Guarantees: Diminishing Learning Rate Policy for Convex Models

-In this appendix, we do the convergence analysis of our methodology under a diminishing step size policy, i.e., when $\alpha^{(k+1)} < \alpha^{(k)}$ for all $k \geq 0$.
+In this appendix, we do the convergence analysis of our methodology under a diminishing learning rate policy, i.e., when $\alpha^{(k+1)} < \alpha^{(k)}$ for all $k \geq 0$.
 We will show that convergence to the globally optimal point is possible if the frequency of SGDs, i.e., $d_i^{(k)}$, is increasing over time.
 Thus, a few preliminary lemmas are first required, to re-derive the counterpart of Proposition \ref{proposition:spectral_radius} for the increasing $d_i^{(k)}$ strategy.